Michael Phelps stared down South African rival Chad le Clos, whom he ended up defeating. The steely glare gave birth to meme #Phelpsface.

 It was “nice of Shrek to hire out his swamp for the Women’s synchronized” diving, quipped one user.

-Officials said Wednesday that algae was to blame, but there was no need to worry as the water quality "was tested and there were no risks for the athletes."
-Phew, that's alright then.
+Officials said that algae was to blame, and that there was no need to worry as the water quality “was tested and there were no risks for the athletes.”
+Alrighty then.

 Elsewhere, Alexa Moreno was the latest target for Twitter trolls after they posted a series negative comments about the Mexican gymnast’s weight.
 Moreno competed in the women’s uneven bars, beam, vault and floor exercise, finishing in 31st place.

 Many came out on Twitter to stand behind Moreno, sharing the hashtag #AlexaMoreno to say she was “admirable and respectable.”

 An Ethiopian Olympic swimmer also found himself the butt of unkind jabs, with some dubbing him “Robel the Whale” after he finished half a lap behind his rivals.
 Robel Kiros Habte completed the 100m race in 1 minute, 4.95 seconds, nearly 8 seconds behind Sirish Gurung from Nepal.

 Robel fans came out in force to support him for finishing the race, with one tweeting, “First cheer at the #Rio2016 pool goes to Ethiopia’s Robel Habte.
 Not quite Eric the Eel but close.”

 Fu Yuanhui is clearly happy to be at the Rio Olympics.